haneytron/simplsockets/README.md

 ------------------

--Fixed logic error in BlockingQueue constructor where _queue wasn't actually assigned
+- [x] Fixed logic error in BlockingQueue constructor where _queue wasn't actually assigned

--Fixed logic error in Pool where resetItemMethod was not always called when Popping an item
+- [x] Fixed logic error in Pool where resetItemMethod was not always called when Popping an item

--Fixed atomicity of Error event so that it is raised exactly once on disconnection regardless of multithreaded use
+- [x] Fixed atomicity of Error event so that it is raised exactly once on disconnection regardless of multithreaded use

--On error, communication methods now exit gracefully after Error event is raised (no bubbled exceptions)
+- [x] On error, communication methods now exit gracefully after Error event is raised (no bubbled exceptions)

--Exposed CurrentlyConnectedClients property on ISimplSocketServer
+- [x] Exposed CurrentlyConnectedClients property on ISimplSocketServer

--Added XML comments to a few classes
+- [x] Added XML comments to a few classes

 1.0.0
 ------------------

--Initial release of SimplSockets
+- [x] Initial release of SimplSockets

--Includes client and server methods
+- [x] Includes client and server methods

 INSTALLATION INSTRUCTIONS